Use cURL Integration With Artifactory

 ArgumentDescription

-cURL arguments and flagsThe same list of arguments and flags passed to cURL, except for the following changes: (1) The full Artifactory URL should not be passed.
-Instead, the REST endpoint URI should be sent.
-(2) The login credentials should not be passed.
-Instead, the --server-id should be used.
+cURL arguments and flagsThe same list of arguments and flags passed to cURL, except for the following changes.
+You should not pass the full Artifactory URL.
+Send the REST endpoint URI instead.
+You should not pass login credentials.
+Use --server-id instead.

 Supported cURL Options